 All new passenger cars sold in the UK should be equipped with a Tyre Pressure Monitoring System (TPMS) for each wheel.
 TPMS is an active safety technology designed to alert the driver to a change in tyre pressure.

 There are many benefits to maintaining the correct tyre pressure in your vehicle:

 - Prevents accidents caused by a critical decrease in tyre pressure

 How does TPMS work?

-Every Toyota passenger vehicle* produced for the UK market since November 2012 has been equipped with a TPMS.
+Every new or revised Toyota passenger vehicle* launched in the UK market since November 2012 has been equipped with a TPMS.
 The majority of Toyota models use the direct method of electronic tyre pressure monitoring, while Aygo and Proace use the indirect method.